 Prednisone is a powerful corticosteroid that doctors can prescribe to treat a severe form of acne called ‘acne fulminans’, which affects the back and chest.

-While back acne, or ‘bacne’, is a common problem, severe or long-term outbreaks can be uncomfortable and even cause scarring over time.
+While back acne, or ‘bacne’, is a common skin condition, severe or long-term outbreaks can be uncomfortable and even cause acne scars over time.

 Getting rid of back acne can be a challenge because of the location.
 Speak to a doctor or pharmacist about how best to apply medicated products to the back.
 They may suggest buying a lotion applicator or having someone on hand to help.